 D. Where existing members of the bargaining unit cannot be transferred to other positions for which they are qualified through every reasonable effort, the District shall reduce staff in accordance with ORS 342.934.
 Licensure and seniority will govern unless a competence or merit difference is demonstrable and significant for the position.
 Competence includes possessing the current requirements for the position, as reflected in the job description and recent job posting.
-For members who are licensed specialists such as speech pathologists and psychologists, competence shall include recent experience within the employee's specialty area.
+For members who are licensed specialists such as speech pathologists, psychologists, occupational therapists, physical therapists, nurses, and audiologists, competence shall include recent experience within the employee's specialty area.
 Before selecting a less senior member based on competence, the District will consider the ability and willingness of the senior member who holds the appropriate license to satisfy the competence standard by upgrading his or her skills within a reasonable time.
 Merit shall be determined primarily by the member's current District evaluation.
 A member who has been non- renewed or non-extended has less merit for purposes of this article as other members qualified to fill the position.

-E.
+E. Seniority: For the purposes of this agreement, “seniority” shall be defined as a member’s length of service as a licensed employee with the District or any of its predecessors inclusive of approved leaves of absence.

 Article 20 – Vacancies, Assignments and Transfers

+F. TEMPORARY EMPLOYEE HIRE

+Employees hired into an open position after the beginning of the school year are identified as “temporary employees”.
+These temporary employees are represented by the Association.

+Temporary employees who have been in a specific position for more than 90 work days and have received a positive performance review may be hired into the specific position held by that employee unless the position is to be filled by an employee returning from leave or a regular employee being reassigned to the position.
+If the temporary employee is hired into the position, the position will not be posted.
+If the position is not filled by the temporary employee, by an employee returning from leave, or by an employee being reassigned, it will be posted.

 Article 22 – Duration